MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ##### Recommendations

-- Enable [Microsoft Defender for Cloud](/azure/defender-for-cloud/connect-azure-subscription) on the Azure subscription that you use to deploy the Azure VMware Solution SDDC.
+- Enable [Defender for Cloud](/azure/defender-for-cloud/connect-azure-subscription) on the Azure subscription that you use to deploy the Azure VMware Solution private cloud.
 Ensure that in the Defender for Cloud plan, the **Cloud Workload Protection (CWP)** setting has a value of **ON** for servers.
-- Audit actions that privileged users take on the Azure VMware Solution SDDC.
+- Audit actions that privileged users take on the Azure VMware Solution private cloud.
 For more information, see [Audit activity history for group assignments in privileged identity management](/azure/active-directory/privileged-identity-management/groups-audit).
 - Integrate Microsoft Sentinel with Defender for Cloud.
 Enable its data collector for security events and connect it with Defender for Cloud.
 - Use security monitoring solutions from validated partners in Azure VMware Solution.